sendgrid/sendgrid-php/README.md

 # sendgrid-php #
-This library allows you to quickly and easily send emails through SendGrid using php
+This library allows you to quickly and easily send emails through SendGrid using PHP.

 ## License ##
 Licensed under the MIT License.